What is Process Mining?

 Select a Process (Start Small)

-Don’t boil the ocean on Day 1.
 Pick one process that is important yet manageable as your pilot.
-Good candidates are those that have known issues or inefficiencies, and have data readily available.
-For instance, maybe your invoice approval process has complaints about delays, or your customer support ticket process is a bit of a black box.
-Ensure the process is significant enough to matter, but not so massive that you’ll be overwhelmed analyzing it.
+Good candidates are those that have known issues or inefficiencies, and have data readily available: maybe your invoice approval process has complaints about delays, or your customer support ticket process is a bit of a black box.

-Also, limit the scope: maybe one business unit or product line, not the entire global operation at first.
+Limit the scope: maybe one business unit or product line, not the entire global operation at first.
 Starting with a well-chosen, contained pilot helps you demonstrate value quickly.
-It’s like dipping a toe in the water before diving in.

 Gather and Prepare Data

-After extraction, prep that data: clean up any obvious errors, unify date formats, check that each event has a case ID, etc. Data preparation is arguably the most tedious step, but it’s crucial.
-(Pro tip: start with a smaller data sample for initial runs – like one month of data – to make sure everything looks right, then scale up.)
+Clean the data: unify date formats, check that each event has a case ID, etc. Data preparation is arguably the most tedious step, but it’s crucial.

-Load your data and let the software generate a process model—usually an interactive flowchart.
-This is your moment of truth.
-Explore the model: check the main flow, branches, time spent, and how many cases follow each path.
+Explore the process mining diagram: check the main flow, branches, time spent, and how many cases follow each path.
 Use filters or sliders to focus on specific variants (e.g., only orders that took >30 days).

-Your goal is to spot bottlenecks or patterns.
+Spot bottlenecks and patterns.
 Maybe 30% of orders go through 3 extra approval steps, causing delays.
 Or Team A finishes faster than Team B—why?
 Take notes.
 Most tools let you export diagrams or screenshots, which will be useful later.

 Interpret and Plan Improvements

-Data in hand, gather the team to discuss what you found.
+Gather the team to discuss what you found and validate the findings.
 This should include the people who know the process well (managers, front-line staff, etc.) along with your analysts.
-Validate the findings: “We see a lot of loops back to ‘data correction’ step – oh yes,” a team member says, “that’s because if the form is filled incorrectly, we send it back.”
+“We see a lot of loops back to ‘data correction’ step – oh yes,” a team member says, “that’s because if the form is filled incorrectly, we send it back.”

 Implement, Measure, and Scale

-Now, go ahead and make those changes in the real process.
-This might involve updating a procedure, tweaking software, retraining staff, or whatever the improvement requires.
-Once changes are in place, use process mining again (and/or traditional metrics) to measure the impact.
+Once changes are in place, use process mining again to measure the impact.
 Did the average processing time drop?
 Are there fewer loops or rework instances?
 Celebrate the wins – you just closed the process improvement loop using data!

 With a successful pilot under your belt, you can now consider scaling up.
 Tackle the next problem process in line, or expand the mining to other departments.
-Many organizations build on initial success to create a broader process mining program – sometimes even establishing a Center of Excellence to support it.
-As you grow, keep in mind the best practices (coming up next) to refine your approach.
-And maintain that continuous monitoring on the process you improved, so it stays healthy.
+Many organizations build on initial success to create a broader process mining program, sometimes even establishing a Center of Excellence to support it.

 The takeaway